HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 INTRODUCTION

-General Morphological analysis was developed by Fritz Zwicky - the Swiss-American astrophysicist and aerospace scientist based at the California Institute of Technology (CalTech) - as a method for structuring and investigating the total set of relationships contained in multi-dimensional, non-quantifiable, problem complexes (Zwicky 1966, 1969).
+General Morphological Analysis (GMA) was developed by Fritz Zwicky - the Swiss astrophysicist and aerospace scientist based at the California Institute of Technology (Caltech) - as a method for structuring and investigating the total set of relationships contained in multi-dimensional, non-quantifiable, problem complexes (Zwicky 1966, 1969).

 Zwicky applied this method to such diverse fields as the classification of astrophysical objects, the development of jet and rocket propulsion systems, and the legal aspects of space travel and colonization.
-He founded the Society for Morphological Research and enthusiastically advanced the "morphological approach" for some 40 years - between the early 1930's until his death in 1974 (Greenstein & Wilson, 1974).
+He founded the Society for Morphological Research and enthusiastically advanced the "morphological approach" for some 30 years - between the 1940's until his death in 1974 (Greenstein & Wilson, 1974).

-More recently, morphological analysis has been applied by a number of researchers in the USA and Europe in the field of policy analysis and futures studies (Rhyne 1981, 1995a, 1995b; Coyle 1994, 1995, 1996).
-In 1995, advanced computer support for MA was developed at the Swedish Defence Research Agency.
-This has made it possible to create non-quantified inference models, which significantly extends MA's functionality and areas of application (Ritchey 1997, 1998, 2002, 2003, 2004, 2005a, 2005b, 2006a, 2006b).
-Since then, some 80 projects have been carried out using computer aided morphological analysis, for structuring complex policy and planning issues, developing scenario and strategy laboratories, and analyzing organizational and stakeholder structures (see Wicked Problems).
+More recently, morphological analysis has been applied by a number of researchers in the USA and Europe in the field of policy analysis and futures studies (e.g. Godet, 1994; Rhyne, 1995; Coyle & McGlone, 1995; Ritchey, 1997).
+In 1995, advanced computer support for GMA was developed at the Swedish Defence Research Agency.
+This has made it possible to create interactive, non-quantified inference models, which significantly extends GMA's functionality and areas of application (see Ritchey 1998-2011).
+Since then, more than 100 projects have been carried out utilizing computer aided morphological analysis, for structuring complex policy and planning issues, developing scenario and strategy laboratories, and analyzing organizational and stakeholder structures.

-This article will begin with a discussion of some of the methodological problems confronting complex, non-quantified modeling, especially as applied to policy analysis and futures studies, including technological forecasting.
-This is followed by a presentation of the fundamentals of the morphological approach along with a recent application to policy analysis.
+This article will begin with a discussion of some of the methodological problems confronting complex, non-quantified modeling, especially as applied to policy analysis, futures studies and technological forecasting.
+This is followed by a presentation of the fundamentals of the morphological approach along with an application to policy analysis.

 METHODOLOGICAL BACKGROUND